 Through an ongoing study of Henle Second Year Latin, students continue to follow Caesar’s footsteps to his conquest of Gaul and to his final breath at the Senate in Rome.

 Next, they turn to the great oratory of Cicero in Henle Third Year Latin.
-They dive into the speeches of his exceptional Roman statesmen as he skillfully defends the ideals of the republic against tyranny.
+They dive into the speeches of the exceptional Roman statesmen as he skillfully defends the ideals of the republic against tyranny.

 Students encounter the elements of stylistic devices applied to political eloquence.
 They witness the intrigue of Cicero’s day while gaining a deeper understanding of the art of rhetorical speaking.

 American History (First and Second Semesters)

 Students read and study the text, write and present essays that relate to various events in American history, polish presentation skills through a variety of forensic events, and compile events into a timeline.

 In seminar, students participate in Socratic discussions about events and philosophical ideas that shaped America.

 Chemistry (First and Second Semesters)

 The chemistry seminar offers a combination of labs and discussion.

 Students hone observation skills through hands-on labs and witness the consequences of chemical combinations.

 Students build their own notebook, write lab reports, and complete additional research at home.

 Pre-Calculus (First and Second Semesters)

 Each week, students further their understanding and engage in discussion about assigned concepts from pre-calculus.